olaven/exam-pg6101/README.md

 - [ ] zip project folder to `.zip`
 - [ ] ensure that folder size is < 10MB
 - [ ] rename folder to pg6100_ID_FROM_WIZEFLOW.zip

-## Documentation

-### About the Application

-### Test information
-Some users are added by default:
-* username: "admin@mail.com", password, "admin" (is administrator)
-* username: "adam@mail.com", password, "adam"
-* username: "charlie@mail.com", password, "charlie"

-### Extras
-* I have added styling with [Semantic UI](https://semantic-ui.com).
-This required adding css-loaders to webpack.config.js.
-* Added Swagger documentation and wrapped responses on authentication API
-* The project is running on Travis-CI

-### Assumptions
-* The `movies/lb_id`-endpoint does not serve any purpose other than testing load balancing in e2e-test.
-My assumption is that this is fine in an exam, as I want to show that load-balancing is working.
-* To authorize users, I am using `Authentication` as an argument to endpoint-functions instead of the method-based approach shown in class.
-This is because it gave me easy and readable access to the dto-object.
-My assumption is that this is OK because the same functionality is achieved, and it is still achieved with Spring Security.
-* I have removed the basic-auth setup that was shown during class, as it caused an annoying login-popup in the browser.
-My assumption is that this is OK, as login with body is still supported.
-* The assignment states that there should be an API to handle user details.
-Since this is a requirement before B-grades/security, I am assuming that this API should be a separate one, and not part of an auth-service.
-I.e. I am assuming that it should have the same role that the movies-API did in the mock-exam.